 Da Yu Ling High Mountain Oolong Tea

-The place names of Li Shan and Da Yu Ling are unsurpassed for prime Taiwan High Mountain Oolong, and we feel privileged to be able to share this tea, which has become recognised as some of the best in the world.
+The place name Da Yu Ling is unsurpassed for premium Taiwan High Mountain Oolong, and we feel privileged to be able to share this tea, which has become recognised as some of the best in the world.

-The subtleties of aroma are derived from newly grown leaves of the Green Heart Oolong (清心烏龍) cultivar grown at an elevation that provides optimal climate conditions for this plant.
+The subtleties of aroma are derived from newly grown leaves of the Green Heart Oolong (清心烏龍) tea plant grown at an elevation that provides optimal climate conditions.
 The slower growth at high elevation provides substance to the tender new growth which in turn gives premium Taiwan High Mountain tea its claim to fame.
-It is in a class of its own due its smooth, clean - yet complex flavor followed by a heady lingering aftertaste.
+It is in a class of its own due its smooth, clean - yet complex flavor followed by a heady, lingering aftertaste.

 The Story Of This Tea

 He diligently seeks out tea from sources with whom he has ongoing relationships with, and who know what he likes.
 Without this kind of history of connections in the local industry, it is quite difficult to source this level of exclusive quality.
 This standard of quality is mainly in relation to the amount of oxidation that the leaves undergo, in addition to farm management.
 The producer and the buyer share their tea making experience and mutually agree on the methods to be employed.